 12. Less stuff.
 More borrowing.
 More community.

 When I first heard of frugal living, the first thought that came to my mind was being cheap, but after reading loads of books on waste and sustainability, frugal living is really about community.
 Instead of going out to do something on your own or buy something only for your needs, it’s about reaching out to your community and asking for help or asking to borrow resources, time, objects which ultimately saves time, money and resources in the end.

 13. More money.
 More freedom.
 Liberation from the grind.

 One of the biggest things that people fail to see and for those that espouse minimalism fail to communicate is the relationship with time, money and stuff.
 When you start adopting a more minimalist approach to life and not necessarily the white walls, 5 t-shirts aesthetics, but the finding value in what’s already there, we can see how much freedom minimalism can bring us.
 For many people, they are probably already following a minimalist lifestyle, but just don’t label it and that is OK.
 Do what you need to do to liberate yourself from the grind and get back to what matters.

 14. Less comparison.
 Freedom from personas.
 More time for yourself.

 I had read this quote somewhere “get rid of the books that you are keeping around just to impress people.”
 And then I looked at my bookshelf and found I had been moving some of these books from apartment to apartment for exactly that reason.
-Would I every re-read some of these books ever again, absolutely not.
+Would I ever re-read any of these books ever again?
+To be honest, probably not.
 In a similar vein, we do this with our clothing.
 Keeping things for our imaginary life when we are most likely to be in our activewear running errands.
 Of course, it’s nice to have beautiful things, but we also have to be practical with the lifestyle that we lead.